 - Focus on production scheduling agility

 - Evaluate alternative outbound logistics options and secure capacity

 - Conduct global scenario planning

 Without a crystal ball, it can be difficult to see major disruptions before they come, however risk analysis and having a contingency plan for supply chain disruptions can help.
 When creating an emergency plan, consider what steps you would need to take at different areas of disruption.
 If you are concerned about Tier 3 suppliers, consider diversifying your supply chain.
 If you’re worried about labor shortages, consider how you hire and train your workforce.

 Demand, on the other hand, can be forecasted to some extent — though the panic buying of March 2020 was hard to foresee.
 Demand forecasting is a key part of lean manufacturing principles, and should be a part of your everyday operations already.
 Workforce forecasting can also help you predict your company’s workload so you can ensure you have the correct amount of staff to handle the amount of work you are expecting.

 Connect with TERRA Staffing Group

 While unemployment remains high (but dropping), according to the U.S. Bureau of Labor Statistics, about 3.6 million persons not in the labor force in October 2020 were prevented from looking for work due to the pandemic.
 Keeping well trained labor as a large part of your supply chain is key.
-If you’re struggling to find staff for your warehouse or manufacturing facility, contact TERRA Staffing.
+If you’re struggling to find staff for your warehouse or manufacturing facility, find one our branches today.